 Downward pointing arrows shall be used only for overhead guide signs to prescribe lane assignment for traffic bound for a destination or route that can be reached only by being in the designated lane(s).
-Option:

 Downward pointing arrows may be tilted where it is desired to emphasize the separation of roadways.
-Support:

-Examples of arrows for use on guide signs are shown in Figure 2D-2.
-Detailed dimensions of arrows are provided in the "Standard Highway Signs" book (see Section 1A.11).
+Examples of arrows for use on guide signs are shown in Figure 2D-1.
+Detailed dimensions of arrows are provided in the "Standard Highway Signs" book.